ShiftNOW/.github/profile/readme.md

 ## Join Us

-If you're a business in need of quality talent or an individual looking for flexible work opportunities, join us today!
+If you're a business in need of quality talent or an individual looking for flexible work opportunities, <a href="https://www.shiftnow.com/" target="_blank">join us today</a>!

 ## Contact Us

-For more information, visit our [website](https://www.shiftnow.com/).
+For more information, visit our <a href="https://www.shiftnow.com/" target="_blank">website</a>.

 ## Disclaimer